Alex00pirotsky/BSQ/README.md

 # In the case that more than one solution exists, we’ll choose to represent the square that’s closest to the top of the map, then the one that’s most to the  left.

 # You can run exampels map in exampl dir.
+# You can see examples output in: examples/examples_output